istio/community/WORKING-GROUP-PROCESSES.md

 * **Create a Google Drive Folder**.
 Create a folder to hold your working group documents within this parent [folder](https://drive.google.com/corp/drive/u/0/folders/0B7huSKYaiUN5LVdBeElXUGt3UGs).
 Call your folder "GROUP_NAME".

-* **Create a Meeting Notes Document**.
-Create a blank document in the above folder and call it "GROUP_NAME Group Meeting Notes".

 * **Create a Roadmap Document**.
 Create a document in the above folder and call it "GROUP_NAME Group Roadmap".
 Put your initial roadmap in the document.

 * **Create a Discourse Category**.
 Create a new category on <https://discuss.istio.io> and give it the name of your working group.

-* **Schedule a Recurring Meeting**.
-Create a recurring meeting (weekly or bi-weekly, 30 or 60 minutes) and call the meeting GROUP_NAME Group Sync-Up".
-Attach the meeting notes document to the calendar event.
-Generally schedule these meetings between 9:00AM to 2:59PM Pacific Time.
-Invite the public Google group to the meeting.

 * **Register the Working Group**.
 Go to [WORKING-GROUPS.md](https://github.com/istio/community/blob/master/WORKING-GROUPS.md) and add your working group name, the names of the leads, the working group charter, and a link to the meeting you created.

 * **Announce your Working Group**.
 Post a note [contributors](https://discuss.istio.io/c/contributors) to announce your new working group.
 Include your charter in the post.

+* **Attend the Combined Working Group Meeting**.
+Check the meeting agenda to verify if something was added relative to your working group.
+It is desirable for the leads to attend the weekly meeting in case items do come up.

 Congratulations, you now have a fully formed working group!